 Being a first time mom, the lady at the medical supply store lead me to believe that the type of pump you use really doesn’t matter.
 Who was I to contest what she told me?

 After weeks of struggling with this poor quality pump they gave me (Ardo Calypso in case you were wondering) I realized that lady could not have been more wrong.

-You need to get a good quality pump.
+You need to get a good quality breast pump.

 Now that we covered the meat and potatoes of breastfeeding… it’s time for dessert.

-To help you best, I created a free Guide to Boosting Your Breast Milk Supply.
+To help you best, I created a free Guide to Increase Breast Milk Supply.

 If you are at your wits end and are pumping very little, this guide can help you!